 It is with immense sadness that the Multi-Scale Systems Engineering Laboratory must inform you that Professor Christodoulos A. Floudas, Director of the Texas A&M Energy Institute and Erle Nye ’59 Chair Professor for Engineering Excellence, passed away on August 14th, 2016 at age 56 while on vacation with his family in Greece.
 His brilliant leadership, vision, and enthusiasm will be greatly missed by the current members and alumni of his research group, as well as the Chemical Engineering and Process Systems Engineering communities as a whole.
 For more information on the career of Professor Floudas, and the impact he had on the communities where he worked, please see these pieces from the Texas A&M Energy Institute, Princeton University, and the Bryan-College Station Eagle.
-A memorial service will be held at Texas A&M University in the near future.

 For the foreseeable future, this website will continue to be maintained by Professor Floudas’ graduate students.
 This will include new publications of Professor Floudas, and other news related to his research group.
 We hope that through this website you become aware of the tremendous impact and legacy Professor Floudas leaves behind.